Golf Without Clubs

 versus

-The second one invites stories, humor, frustration, pride, and personality.
+The second one invites stories, humour, frustration, pride, and spirit.

-And if you understand golf, you can keep that conversation flowing naturally.
+And if you understand golf, you can keep that conversation continuing smoothly.

 Never Getting Stuck in a Golf Conversation